benthevining/Limes/README.md

 Limes makes use of C++20, notably concepts.
 Limes has been tested on Mac, Windows, and Linux with Clang, GCC, and MSVC.
 Limes is also tested crosscompiled for iOS, tvOS and watchOS.

+To build the Limes unit tests, pass `-D LIMES_BUILD_TESTS=ON` to the CMake configuration.
+This option defaults to off.

 ## CMake information

 ### Options